 Scott Lang appears as the lead in the 2015 Ant-Man movie, played by Paul Rudd.

-In the film, Lang is an incarcerated felon who is recruited by Hank Pym to help steal his Ant-Man technology back from Darren Cross, who plans to weaponize the suit and sell it to the military.
+In the film, Lang is an ex-con who is recruited by Hank Pym to help steal his Ant-Man technology back from Darren Cross, who plans to weaponize the suit and sell it to HYDRA.

 Captain America: Civil War